JustWhit3/osmanip/README.md

 > **NOTE 2**: this library doesn't make use of any GUI.

-Example output of the [*main.cpp*](https://github.com/JustWhit3/osmanip/blob/main/src/main.cpp) program demo:
+Example output of the [*examples*](https://github.com/JustWhit3/osmanip/blob/main/examples) folder programs:

 Colors and styles manipulators